storesafe/cordova-sqlite-storage/README.md

 Cordova iOS
 -----------

-**NOTE:** Please use sqlitePlugin.openDatabase() to open a database, this will be changed to sqlitePlugin.openDatabase(), the parameters are different from the old SQLitePlugin() constructor which is now gone.
+**NOTE:** Please use sqlitePlugin.openDatabase() to open a database, the parameters are different from the old SQLitePlugin() constructor which is now gone.
 This should a closer resemblance to the HTML5/W3 SQL API.

 ## Coffee Script